danielhsu93/queue/hw02/readme.txt

 The Deque was implemented with a doubly linked list, and we maintained references to both the head and tail.
-We chose to use a doubly linked list because we wanted to pop off the front or last in constant time.
-We also didn’t need to know how long the list was going to be beforehand.
+We chose to use a doubly linked list because we wanted to remove the first or last in constant time.
+Linked lists are also good to use when you don't know how long the list is going to be beforehand.

 /**********************************************************************